Smoke alarms/detectors, ch 210

 Purpose and Summary

-The proposed amendments bring regulations into compliance with nationally recognized fire codes and acknowledge new technologies.
+These amendments bring the regulations into compliance with nationally recognized fire codes and the recognition of new technologies.

 This rule making has no fiscal impact to the State of Iowa.